souparno/php-Chat/README.md

 php-Chat
 ========

-a simple p2p chat in php
+A group chat in php.
+The progect incudes .txt files as cache to store the chat for different chat channels